 Litsa Mouka, MBACP (Accred)

-I am a fully qualified counsellor and an accredited member of the BACP (British Association of Counsellors and Psychotherapists).
+Fully qualified counsellor and accredited member of the BACP (British Association of Counsellors and Psychotherapists).

 My hope is to make a difference in people's lives, to improve their wellbeing and quality of life.